 - Shape: The shape of 80s shoulder pads varied, with some being more angular and others being rounded.
 There were even some designs that were shaped like puffs or cushions.

 - Material: Shoulder pads were typically made of foam, though some higher-end designs were made of wool or other materials.

 - Use: Shoulder pads were used in a variety of garments, from blazers and jackets to dresses and skirts.
 They could also be added to existing garments for a more dramatic effect.

-Shoulder pads were an important part of 80s fashion and helped create the power dressing trend.
-They were bold, statement-making pieces that were designed to make the wearer look confident and authoritative.
+Shoulder pads are an important part of 80s fashion and helped create the power dressing trend.
+They are bold, statement-making pieces that were designed to make the wearer look confident and authoritative.

 Whether you loved them or hated them, shoulder pads are a key part of 80s fashion that are still remembered today.